![]() |

 These

-waiting to be made by translating and selling these manuals, someone else
+to be made by translating and selling these manuals, someone else would

-would have done it 50 years ago.
-The expense to acquire the original
+have done it 50 years ago.
+The expense to acquire the original manuals

-manuals for translation is high because the manuals are very collectible
+for translation is high because the manuals are very collectible and more

-and more rare than some of the guns themselves.
-My most expensive
+rare than some of the guns themselves.
+My most expensive purchase of an

-purchase of an original manual so far is $300, but recently I saw an original
+original manual so far is $340, but recently I saw an original MG42 repair

-with several others taking 3 months, and the Reibert taking 11 months.
+Tactics manual alone, with several others taking 3 months, and the Reibert

 are finished much faster than they used to be, but they are still very